Preparing for back to school!?! Why are we bringing this up NOW when we’ve only just begun to enjoy a little summer fun?

 As AZ+A helps families plan for the return to school in the fall, emotional wellbeing and teaching social-emotional learning skills are a priority along with the physical changes that need to occur.
-This Returning to School During Covid-19 social story is an excellent resource to read with your child when the time is right.
 If you spend time on Twitter, @kwiens62 is a teacher we enjoy following.
 Her illustrations, positive messages, and shares (such as the social story above) offer support for educators and homeschool parents alike.

 Our therapists are working on back to school readiness programs to support children and community educators in the coming weeks.
 After a prolonged absence from a physical classroom and time away from friends, our focus is on the emotional dysregulation, resocialization, and social vulnerabilities kids may experience as they return to school in the fall.
 Likewise, we’ll support emotional, cognitive, and behavioral challenges that can arise within families and classrooms if children are not able to return to school as they once knew it to be.